earn-alliance/earnmanagement.com/docs/features/payments.md

     * Start and end date
     * Scholar name and ronin address
     * When the scholar was last paid
-    * Scholar, manager and trainer SLP amount
+    * Scholar, guild and trainer SLP amount
     * Total SLP earned
     * Payment status